 As a teaching assistant a student will be assigned up to fifteen hours of service per week.
 The service (mostly teaching and tutoring) will be such as to enhance a student's professional development as well as contribute to the operations of UAB.

-For the year 2015/2016 TA stipends start at $20,400 per twelve months.
+For the year 2016/2017 TA stipends start at $22,800 per twelve months.
 They are available to US citizens as well as to international students.
-As mentioned above, in addition to the stipend a full tuition scholarship and health insurance are also provided.
+As mentioned above, in addition to the stipend a full tuition scholarship is also provided.

 M.S. students making satisfactory progress can expect support for the equivalent of four semesters and a summer term.
 Ph.D. students will be supported for up to four years after the Qualifying Exam, which gives sufficient time to satisfy the requirements for a Ph.D. degree.

 UAB has also university-wide Graduate Fellowships available to qualified African American students seeking to earn a Ph.D. degree.
-More information can be found here.
-Minority applicants are strongly encouraged to apply for those fellowships.
+More information from UAB's Office for Equity and Diversity can be found here.
+Minority applicants are strongly encouraged to apply for those fellowships and contact us about this early in the application process.